-Did you enjoy reading Hiking Volcan Baru Without a Guide?
+Did you enjoy reading How to Hike Volcan Baru Without a Guide?

 Pin it and help others find it too!

-***The Final Word – Volcan Baru is a relatively easy climb to do it yourself without a tour or guide, and the views are amazing from the top of Panama.***
+***The Final Word – Volcan Baru is a relatively easy climb to do it yourself and the views are amazing from the top of Panama.***

 How do you decide when the effort required is too much, and the tour is worth the price?